 We will be discussing daily routines in the first week, but after that, we will cover the main areas of study in the Montessori method, including sensorial, practical life, language, math, and cultural (geography, zoology, botany, music, and art).

-What if I can't attend the Live Lectures?
+What if I can't attend the Live Videos?

 No biggie.
 This course is designed to work well in any time zone.
 If you miss the Live videos, you'll be able to watch the replays at your leisure.
 Throughout the course, you'll check into the group forum to see inspiring quotes and participate in thoughtful discussion questions about the week's topics.